brotkrueml/typo3-matomo-integration/Documentation/Configuration/Index.rst

 Heart beat timer
    Enable this option when you want to `accurately measure the time spent`_ in the visit.

    Default: *disabled*

+Respect "Do not track" browser setting
+   This option prevents requests and cookies when people `don't want to be tracked`_.

+   Default: *disabled*